 There are a number running and social events that members look forward.
 Our Social Coordinator organizes activities throughout the year, sometimes even trying other sports such as skiing.

-Throughout the year our head coach organizes a number of races/time trials ranging in distance from 1 mile on the road through to a half marathon.
+Throughout the year our head coach organizes a number of club races/time trials ranging in distance from 1 mile on the road, up through to a half marathon.
 These are low key on trails such as the railpath cherry beach & the Leslie spit.
+This also gives club members the opportunity to compete at less common/popular distances, such as the 5 mile.

 For the 1-hour on the track, members run laps of the track for one hour to see how far they can run.
 You might be asking yourself, why one hour?
 Running for an hour sounds easy but this event is all about pacing.
 Not too slow, not too fast… it has to be just right.

-Every fall many members run cross country.
-To start our XC season Bert deVries organizes a 5km cross-country race in early September in Riverdale Park East.
-This course – which he claims to be flat – takes you up and down the hills around the park.
-The race is followed by a dinner in Cabbagetown.
-The male and female winners of this event will receive the Cross-Country Award at the club’s dinner and awards banquet.
-Members who enjoy cross country racing continue with the Ontario Masters series which goes until the end of November.
+To kick off the cross country season, the Longboat Cross Country Championships is held in early September in Riverdale Park East.
+This “fast and flat” course takes you up and down the hills around the park, traditionally followed by a club dinner in Cabbagetown.
+The male and female winners of this event will receive the Cross Country Award at the club’s annual dinner and awards banquet.
+Many of our members who enjoy cross country racing continue on with the Ontario Masters Athletics (OMA) series, which runs until the end of November.

 At the start of a new year, our club comes together to celebrate the commitment and achievement of members over the prior year.
 This is usually a busy evening that includes a dinner, presentation of awards and dancing.
 This is the one night of the year when members trade in their spandex for pants, ties and dresses.
 It’s another great event that’s not to be missed!